reasonmethis/docdocgo-prerequisites/README.md

      - /new "Start a new conversation", id = 1
      - /details "Summarize all info retrieved in response to query", id = 2
      - /quotes "Display direct quotes relevant to query", id = 3
-     - /repeat "For timeouts: repeat generated response", id = 4
+     - /retry "Resend last generated answer (for time-outs)", id = 4
+     - /help "Get help on using DocDocGo", id = 5
+     - /tip "Get a random tip on using DocDocGo", id = 6

 #### 7. Test the Chat App's ability to communicate with the business logic flask server.